 1. Most Orange Tabby Cats Are Males

 It’s not as rare as, say, a male calico.
 Calicos are nearly always females.
 Only one in every 3,000 calico cats are males, which is roughly 0.1 percent—it’s a freak incident in nature.
-But orange females are still harder to come by.

 2. Orange Tabby Cats Are Very Affectionate

-While every cat has its own special personality, chances are that an orange cat will be super loving.
+While every cat has its special personality, chances are that an orange cat will be super loving.
 They tend to be very docile and social.
 You may be more apt to pick an orange tabby kitten out of a litter because they’ll be the ones coming up to see you, meowing, purring, and rubbing all over your legs.

 3. Tabby Cats Have Many Patterns

-Tabby cats have a total of four possible patterns:
+Tabby cats have four possible patterns:

 4. Pheomelanin Pigment Creates Their Color